SAMMiCA/ChangeSim/index.md

 ### Citation

-If you ise this dataset in your  research, please cite this publication:
+If you use this dataset in your  research, please cite this publication:

 ### Download